nixworks/public/news/2005/06/6/README.md

 ##### Syria
 ### [ Syrian vice-president Abdel-Halim Khaddam resigns during a Ba'ath party congress ](/news/2005/06/6/syrian-vice-president-abdel-halim-khaddam-resigns-during-a-ba-ath-party-congress.md)
-_Context: Syria, Ba'ath, Abdel-Halim Khaddam_
+_Context: Ba'ath, Abdel-Halim Khaddam, Syria_

 ##### Ethiopia
 ### [ In Ethiopia, police arrest more than 500 students who protest against the parliamentary elections.
 The ruling EPRDF party claims victory but official results have been delayed until July 8 due to complaints of electoral fraud and opposition protests ](/news/2005/06/6/in-ethiopia-police-arrest-more-than-500-students-who-protest-against-the-parliamentary-elections-the-ruling-eprdf-party-claims-victory-bu.md)
-_Context: electoral fraud, 2005 elections, Ethiopia, July 8, EPRDF_
+_Context: electoral fraud, Ethiopia, 2005 elections, EPRDF, July 8_

 ##### Burundi
 ### [ In Burundi, former rebel group Hutu Forces for the Defence of Democracy wins 75 out of 129 seats in municipal elections ](/news/2005/06/6/in-burundi-former-rebel-group-hutu-forces-for-the-defence-of-democracy-wins-75-out-of-129-seats-in-municipal-elections.md)
-_Context: Hutu Forces for the Defence of Democracy, Burundi_
+_Context: Burundi, Hutu Forces for the Defence of Democracy_

 ##### Kyrgyzstan
 ### [ In Kyrgyzstan, the top prosecutor issues an arrest warrant for the former prime minister Nikolai Tanayev for mishandling government funds ](/news/2005/06/6/in-kyrgyzstan-the-top-prosecutor-issues-an-arrest-warrant-for-the-former-prime-minister-nikolai-tanayev-for-mishandling-government-funds.md)